Demonetization in India- The Great Fiasco

-These fears and loss of faith are harmful for the currency and would adversely affect the economy.
+These fears and loss of faith are harmful to the currency and would adversely affect the economy.
 It is a complete financial anarchy.
-The public is being be fooled, while the Big Business Houses are getting all the benefits.
+The public is being fooled, while the Big Business Houses are getting all the benefits.

 Why Demonetization Failed

-The black money is generally invested in property or used in business enterprise, or sent overseas or invested in Import-Export.
-An importer imports something for $100, gets the bill from the supplier for $150 and gets $50 deposited in foreign bank.
-Similarly the export is undervalued for $50 and the remaining $50 is deposited by the foreign customer in the foreign bank account of the Indian supplier.
-The so called surgical strikes on black money will send the Indian money overseas.
+The black money is generally invested in property or used in the business enterprise, or sent overseas or invested in Import-Export.
+An importer imports something for $100, gets the bill from the supplier for $150 and gets $50 deposited in the foreign bank.
+Similarly, the export is undervalued for $50 and the remaining $50 is deposited by the foreign customer in the foreign bank account of the Indian supplier.
+The so-called surgical strikes on black money will send the Indian money overseas.

-The investmnent in gold has increased the gold import and cash is flowing out of India.
-The value of US $ too has gone up due as it has become a favorite currency.
+The investment in gold has increased the gold import and cash is flowing out of India.
+The value of US $ has gone up as it has become a favorite currency.

 Demonetization would not end the black money, as the higher taxation system generates it.
-The confiscation of new currency notes prove that merely the color of black money has been changed.
+The confiscation of new currency notes proves that merely the color of black money has been changed.